smashmath/smashmath/_projects/seriessolutions.md

 ## The direct way to calculate coefficients

 Once you see it, you may think "wait, we can just do that?"
 And the answer will be a resounding "YES".
-Also, **this is almost the fastest way to do problems which ask you to find the first few terms of the series solution but not a closed form**!
+Also, **this is almost the fastest way to do problems which ask you to find the first few terms of the series solution to an initial value problem but not a closed form**!

 Basically, for the initial value problem,